School Colors: Blue & White

 Middle School students are dismissed from the Main Entrance each day at 3:30 p.m.; however, it takes them some time to transition from playing sports to gathering their materials to heading out to the front circle for pick-up.
 Please keep this reality in mind when arriving to school and when scheduling after-school activities.

 The Middle School after-school program is called Homework Haven.
 It offers students the opportunity to work on school assignments in a structured, quiet classroom environment.
 Supervision will be provided by Holton faculty and staff.
-Homework Haven runs 4:15-6 p.m., Monday through Friday.
-Rates are as follows: 4:15-5 p.m. = $5:20; 5-6 p.m. = $7.20 (no fraction thereof).
+Homework Haven runs 4:00-6 p.m., Monday through Friday.
+This drop-in only service will be billed to your Holton-Arms Account by the Business Office at an hourly rate of $7.50 an hour.

 The Upper School Academic day ends at 3:30 p.m.
 Additional time may be spent on campus for athletics, arts, and club responsibilities.
 Parents coordinate carpool with their daughters according to their needs.